EUROPEAN SOCIETY FOR OCEANISTS (ESfO) CONSTITUTION

 b.
 Constitutional changes may be proposed by any member of the society.
 Such proposals should be submitted to the chairperson in written form and should be received at least a week before the plenary session.
 Changes in the constitution must be approved by a two thirds majority of the members present during the plenary session.

 a.
-The board of the ESfO consists of two representative from each of those European countries or group of countries where research in Oceania has a firmly established tradition – i.e. Austria/Eastern Europe, France, Germany, the Netherlands, Scandinavia, Southern Europe, Switzerland and the United Kingdom – and two representatives from Pacific island nations.
+The board of the ESfO consists of two representative from each of those European countries or group of countries where research in Oceania has a firmly established tradition – i.e. Austria/Eastern Europe, France, Germany, the Netherlands, Scandinavia, Southern Europe, Switzerland, and the United Kingdom and the Republic of Ireland – and two representatives from Pacific island nations.
 Other countries may join.
 The board will decide on the extension of board membership, subject to the endorsement by the plenary meeting.

 b.
 Board members should have a professional affiliation with an academic institution, i.e. university or museum or equivalent.

 c.
 The members of each of the countries or groups of countries specified are invited to provide the board with the names of two or more members who have agreed to serve on the board.
 These names shall be received by the board within six months of the next conference.
-Where the number of candidates for a particular country or a group of countries exceeds two, a ballot of all members of ESfO will be held before the general meeting at the next conference.
+Where the number of candidates for a particular country or a group of countries exceeds two, a ballot of all members of ESfO participating at the conference before the general meeting will be held.
+All members of all countries or groups of countries are allowed to vote for the candidates.
 The candidates from each country or groups of countries with the greatest number of votes will be declared elected.

 d.
 All board members are elected for a term of two or three years, depending on the interval between conferences, and are eligible for election of three consecutive terms.
 The board has the discretion to co−opt additional board members as necessary.